pantheon-systems/wp-saml-auth/README.md

     }
     add_filter( 'wp_saml_auth_option', 'wpsax_filter_option', 10, 2 );

+## WP-CLI Commands ##

+This plugin implements a variety of [WP-CLI](https://wp-cli.org) commands.
+All commands are grouped into the `wp saml-auth` namespace.

+    $ wp help saml-auth

+    NAME

+      wp saml-auth

+    DESCRIPTION

+      Configure and manage the WP SAML Auth plugin.

+    SYNOPSIS

+      wp saml-auth <command>

+    SUBCOMMANDS

+      scaffold-config      Scaffold a configuration filter to customize WP SAML Auth usage.

+Use `wp help saml-auth <command>` to learn more about each command.

 ## Contributing ##

 The best way to contribute to the development of this plugin is by participating on the GitHub project: